On the Fujita Phenomenon for a Forced Spatio-Temporal Fractional Diffusion Equation: Introduction and main results

 This direction of research fits within a broad program aimed at characterizing critical exponents for nonlinear evolution equations.
 In particular, Guedda and Kirane \cite{Kirane1, Kirane2} developed a unified methodology for proving nonexistence of global solutions across a wide class of problems.
 Their framework includes the case $\alpha = 1$ in \eqref{STFE}, and clarifies how the interplay between the coefficient $h$, the parameters $p$, $\ts$, and the spatial dimension $N$ determines the critical threshold.
 Their approach, relying on carefully chosen scaled test functions, yields a powerful and flexible tool for identifying critical exponents influenced by both the diffusion operator and the growth of the nonlinearity.

-For the unforced version of our main problem \eqref{main} (that is, $\bw = 0$), the critical exponent can be inferred from the scaling properties of the equation.
+For the unforced version of our main problem \eqref{main}, the critical exponent can be inferred from the scaling properties of the equation.
 If $u(t,x)$ is a solution, then for any $\lambda > 0$ the rescaled function

 is again a solution.
 The corresponding scale-invariant Lebesgue space for the initial data is $L^{p_c}(\mathbb{R}^N)$, where

 This leads to the Fujita-type critical exponent